Weston Insurance Insolvency and TWIA CoveragePublished on: August 12, 2022

-We will continue to provide information to insurance agents and Weston policyholders who are affected by this issue.
+We will make additional information available in the next few days to insurance agents and Weston policyholders who are affected by this issue.

 Insurance agents who are currently registered with TWIA can learn more about TWIA’s application process for agents on our online Agent Training Center.
 Insurance agents who are not currently registered to submit applications for TWIA coverage can learn more about the registration process on our website.